ButterCam/setup-github-cli/README.md

 It has support for Linux, MacOS and Windows runners.

-Github CLI allows you to do more with github specific features like releases, issues and pull requests in your Github Action workflow
+`gh` is GitHub on the command line.
+It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with `git` and your code.

 # Usage